Skip to main content

 • All students accepting a standard (i.e. non-bursary) place at the Summer School will be responsible for making their own arrangements for travel, accommodation and visas.
 We can advise on cheaper range student accommodation available over the summer period in the vicinity of Birkbeck.
 This should be booked early to avoid disappointment.

-• Not all international students will require a visa to come to the UK for study purposes, but given uncertainty around Brexit, the recent COVID-19 pandemic and ongoing global issues, we would advise that you make any arrangements in plenty of time to avoid losing your place.
+• Not all international students will require a visa to come to the UK for study purposes, but given Brexit, the recent COVID-19 pandemic and ongoing global issues, we would advise that you make any arrangements in plenty of time to avoid losing your place.
 Check the UK Government website for advice on visas.
-Please note that last year's experience, as reported by our international attendees, it can take up to 4 months to receive a positive outcome following a visa application, especially in cases whereby the application is not accurate or requires further consideration.
+Please note that last year's experience, as reported by our international attendees, it can take up to four months to receive a positive outcome following a visa application, especially in cases whereby the application is not accurate or requires further consideration.